TataOwO/Tank-War/README.md

 It was just a school project which my teachers FORCES me and my teammates to do.
 If you find any bugs, please contact me @TataOwO#4689 on discord.
 The idea of the game was from a classical arcade game.
 I don't like stealing, it was my teammates' idea, don't judge me...

-Packages you will need to run the game:
+Package you need to run the game:
 `pygame`

 main.py is what you want to run to play the game.